wdurno/highly-available-api/README.md

 # highly-available-api

-Deploys a load-balanced API behind an ingress and NodePort service.
+Deploys a load-balanced API behind an ingress and `NodePort` service.
+The ingress enables additional configuration.
+If the ingress' configurability is unnecessary, the same can be achieved through a `LoadBalancer` service without an ingress.

 ## build